tsenart/vegeta/README.md

 that target again.
 The other option is `sequential` and it does what you would expect it to do.

+#### -output
+Specifies the output file to which the report will be written to.
+The default is stdout.

 ####  -rate
 Specifies the requests per second rate to issue requests with against